|Keweenaw Waterway Upper Entrance, MI|

 Description: Twenty-five-mile-long Keweenaw Watery cuts across the Keweenaw Peninsula, connecting Keweenaw Bay on the east to Lake Superior on the west.
 Originally built and maintained by private ventures, the waterway consists of five miles along the Portage River, seventeen-and-a-half miles in Portage Lake, and two-and-a-half miles through a man-made canal that links Portage Lake to Lake Superior.

-To recover construction costs, the owners charged a heavy tax on vessels using the waterway, which was known at various times as the Portage Lake and Lake Superior Canals, and the Portage Lake Ship Canals.
+To recover construction costs, the owners charged a heavy tax on vessels using the waterway, which was known at various times as Portage Lake and Lake Superior Canals, and Portage Lake Ship Canals.
 This financial burden limited shipping through the waterway until the federal government acquired it in 1891 for $350,000.
-The waterway is a shortcut for vessels sailing between Marquette and eastern ports such as Ashland and Duluth, but for steamers sailing the length of Lake Superior, no distance is saved by using the waterway.
+The waterway is a shortcut for vessels sailing between Marquette and eastern ports such as Ashland and Duluth, but for steamers sailing the length of Lake Superior, no significant distance is saved by using the waterway.
 During the stormy fall season, the waterway would see a dramatic increase in traffic as vessels preferred its protected waters to Lake Superior.

-On March 3, 1871, Congress allocated $14,000 for rebuilding the lighthouse at Eagle River, but when a new light there was deemed unnecessary, the Lighthouse Board received authorization in 1873 to use the money for a lighthouse “at the entrance to Portage Lake ship-canal.”
+On March 3, 1871, Congress allocated $14,000 for rebuilding the lighthouse at Eagle River, but when a new light there was deemed unnecessary, the Lighthouse Board received authorization in 1873 to use the money for a lighthouse at the entrance to Portage Lake ship-canal.
 A deed to a roughly one-acre site on the western side of the entrance to the canal from Lake Superior was obtained in March 1874, and a work crew, which had just completed Outer Island Lighthouse, began work on the ship canal lighthouse later that year.
-This lighthouse consisted of an eight-and-a-half-foot-square tower attached to the gable end of a redbrick keeper’s dwelling, and the light from its third-and-a-half-order Henry-Lepaute Fresnel lens was first exhibited on the night of November 20, 1874.
+This lighthouse consisted of an eight-and-a-half-foot-square tower attached to the gable end of a brick keepers dwelling, and the light from its third-and-a-half-order Henry-Lepaute Fresnel lens was first exhibited on the night of November 20, 1874.
 The lens was situated thirty-three feet above the ground, but due to the bluff on which the lighthouse stood, the light had a focal plane of fifty-six feet above the lake.

 To provide living space for the additional keeper needed to run the fog signal, the brick dwelling was converted into a duplex, with six rooms in each apartment.
 At the same time, a brick oil house was erected, and a ten-foot brick extension was added to the tower so the light would be visible above the enlarged dwelling.
 The new main light, now with a focal plane of sixty-six feet, was first exhibited on September 26, 1896.
 The power of the light was increased on November 7, 1912, by changing its illuminant from oil to incandescent oil vapor.